Matías Ramón Mella: Diplomatic mission to Spain

 Disappointed in Spain's rejection to recognize Dominican independence, Mella wrote a letter to Luis José Sartorius, the 1st Count of San Luis, venting his dissatisfaction of the mission.

-Mella's most important performance during those years was the diplomatic mission to the Spanish government, in order for it to agree to take charge of a protectorate over the Dominican Republic or, if it was not interested, to make diplomatic recognition.
-Mella believed that the plans of Haiti's government constituted a real and imminent danger and that the country had no other option than to obtain the protection of power.
+Mella's most important act was the diplomatic mission to the Spanish government, to obtain either a Spanish protectorate over the Dominican Republic or, if Spain was unwilling, at least diplomatic recognition.
+Mella believed that the plans the Haitian government constituted a real and imminent danger and that the country had no other option than to obtain the protection of power.
 The panic caused by the previous Haitian invasion was still alive in the collective memory, and the reports reaching Santo Domingo indicated that a new invasion would occur at any moment.
 It can be deduced that this fear was the basis of Mella's agreement with the Santana leadership, who was seen as a guarantee of independence against the aggressions from Haiti.
 In mid-December 1853, Mella embarked for Puerto Rico, where he obtained credentials from the governor, Fernándo Norzagaray y Escudero, and from there, he continued to Spain.

 This mission he was on lasted for six months.
-He arrived in the old metropolis at the beginning of February 1854 and during the following months, he held negotiations with Spanish officials, without any consequences.
-At that time, Spain had no interest in taking charge of a protectorate over the Dominican Republic and refused to recognize independence because it considered that it did not bring it any advantages.
+He arrived in early February 1854 and, during the following months, he held negotiations with Spanish officials.
+At that time, Spain had no interest in a protectorate over the Dominican Republic and refused to recognize independence, because officials considered that it did not bring it any advantages.
 Secretly, Mella, still holding onto the morals of the Trinitarios, had anticipated Spain to agree to recognize Dominican independence.
 However, in one of the documents that he presented to the Spanish government, he stated that Spain was the legitimate owner of the territory of the Dominican Republic and that the protectorate over the latter meant for the old Metropolis one more guarantee, over those it may have today to be preserved indefinitely in the Caribbean.
 In May 1854, Mella decided to return to the Dominican Republic, but not before addressing in a farewell letter to Luis José Sartorius, who also was the President of the Council of Ministers, the reluctance of the Spanish government to recognize the independence of the Dominican Republic.
 In that letter, he writes:

 Denied by Spain the recognition of the independence of the Republic; that is to say, having denied everything that today would surely make the Haitian invasion impossible or frustrating, it only remains for me to go to the point of danger to consecrate to my country and my family the services that I owe them as a citizen, as a soldier, and as a father.
 The case is serious and urgent; There is no time to lose; and the days that I spend here outside of mine are long and eternal centuries for my just how painful impatience.